HamiltonM3/ResumeMatch/README.md

 # ResumeMatch
-AI matching resumes against a job listing with an output graph that shows how similar each resume is to the job listing.
+AI matching resumes against a job listing that outputs a graph that shows how similar each resume is to the job listing.

 ## Simple README for Resume Matching with Job Listing Code